Sreyasee123/Terraform/README.md

 # Terraform-AzureDevOps-Sample

-### You can use the below Azure cli commands to set the terraform remote backend, or you can do it via the portal
+### below Azure cli commands to set the terraform remote backend, or can do it via the portal

 ``` shell
 #!/bin/bash